-1. At its fifteenth session, the Assembly of States Parties ("the Assembly") acknowledged "the Court's efforts to continue implementing the legal aid remuneration policy" but stressed "the need for continuous monitoring of the efficiency of the legal aid system to uphold and strengthen the principles of the legal aid system, namely fair trial, objectivity, transparency, economy, continuity and flexibility".
-The Assembly requested the International Criminal Court ("the Court") "to reassess the functioning of the legal aid system and to present, as appropriate, proposals for adjustments to the legal aid remuneration policy for the consideration of the Assembly at its sixteenth session".

-2. At its twenty-eighth session, the Committee on Budget and Finance ("the Committee") requested the Court to keep the Assembly and the Committee informed of ongoing consultation on the Court's legal aid system, including "the outcome of the discussion, the resulting proposal(s) and the process forward".

-3. Since the last review of the Court's legal aid system in 2012, numerous cases have fallen under the Court's current legal aid policy.
-This has allowed the Court to identify the strengths and weaknesses of the current system and provided an opportunity to assess it.

-4. The Registrar is mindful that any proposals to adjust the Court's legal aid system require ensuring that the principles of equality of arms, objectivity, transparency, continuity and economy are met in a balanced and appropriate manner.
-The Registrar is also conscious that presenting concrete proposals for adjustments to the Court's legal aid system requires thorough discussion and a comprehensive review of experience to date.
+- 1. At its fifteenth session, the Assembly of States Parties ("the Assembly") acknowledged "the Court's efforts to continue implementing the legal aid remuneration policy" but stressed "the need for continuous monitoring of the efficiency of the legal aid system to uphold and strengthen the principles of the legal aid system, namely fair trial, objectivity, transparency, economy, continuity and flexibility".
+The Assembly requested the International Criminal Court ("the Court") "to reassess the functioning of the legal aid system and to present, as appropriate, proposals for adjustments to the legal aid remuneration policy for the consideration of the Assembly at its sixteenth session". - 2.
+At its twenty-eighth session, the Committee on Budget and Finance ("the Committee") requested the Court to keep the Assembly and the Committee informed of ongoing consultation on the Court's legal aid system, including "the outcome of the discussion, the resulting proposal(s) and the process forward".
+A report on the consultation process was submitted to the Committee in advance of its twenty-ninth session. - 3.
+Since the last review of the Court's legal aid system in 2012, numerous cases have fallen under the Court's current legal aid policy.
+This has allowed the Court to identify the strengths and weaknesses of the current system and provided an opportunity to assess it. - 4.
+Any proposals to adjust the Court's legal aid system require ensuring that the principles of equality of arms, objectivity, transparency, continuity and economy are met in a balanced and appropriate manner.
+The Court is conscious that presenting concrete proposals for adjustments to the Court's legal aid system requires thorough discussion and a comprehensive review of experience to date.
 For this reason, the Registrar has engaged in in-depth consultations with experts, civil society, counsel and bar associations as part of the assessment process.
-Any proposals resulting from this discussion will in turn require careful consideration by the Committee, for any financial implications, and by the States Parties to ensure that the principles of equality of arms, objectivity, transparency, continuity and economy are met.

-5. The present report provides information concerning the Court's process in assessing the functioning of the current legal aid system.
+Any proposals resulting from this discussion will in turn require careful consideration by the Committee, for any financial implications, and by the Assembly to ensure that the principles of equality of arms, objectivity, transparency, continuity and economy are met. - 5.
+The present report provides information concerning the Court's process in assessing the functioning of the current legal aid system.
 It provides a summary of the outcome of the consultation process to date and information on the intended process going forward, but does not contain concrete proposals for adjustments to the system.
 This is currently under consideration and with the Registrar.
-The Court intends to submit proposals to the Assembly in advance of its sixteenth session.
-The Court hopes that the proposals submitted will trigger a consultation process between States and the Court in 2018, following advice from the Committee at its thirtieth session on any financial implications of the proposals.
+The Court intends to submit proposals to the Assembly as soon as possible, with the hope that following the submission of proposals, the Bureau will ensure a facilitated consultation process between States and the Court throughout 2018, following advice from the Committee at its thirtieth session on any financial implications of the proposals.
 The aim is to have any adjustments to the legal aid system adopted by the Assembly, as appropriate, at its seventeenth session, for implementation in 2019.